arrowecsdk/aws-workshop-inspirationday24/README.md

 sudo systemctl start nginx
 sudo systemctl enable nginx

-sudo nano /etc/nginx/conf.d/note-app.conf

-sudo tee -a /etc/nginx/conf.d/note-app.conf <<EOF server {
+sudo tee -a /etc/nginx/conf.d/note-app.conf <<'EOF' server {
     listen 80;
     server_name _;  # Replace with your domain if you have one